Fazıl Say: Life and career

-After this, Say increasingly turned to the large orchestral forms.
+Say increasingly turned to the large orchestral forms.
 Taking his inspiration from the poetry (and the biographies) of the writers Nâzım Hikmet and Metin Altıok, he composed works for soloists, chorus and orchestra which, especially in the case of the oratorio Nâzim, Op.
-9 (2001), clearly take up the tradition of composers such as Carl Orff.
-In addition to the modern European instrumentarium, Say also makes frequent and deliberate use in these compositions of instruments from his native Turkey, including kudüm and darbuka drums and the ney reed flute.
-This gives the music a colouring that sets it apart from many comparable creations in this genre.
-In 2007 he aroused international interest with his Violin Concerto 1001 Nights in the Harem, Op.
-25, which is based on the celebrated tales of the same name, but deals specifically with the fate of seven women from a harem.
-Since its world premiere by Patricia Kopatchinskaja, the piece has already received further performances in many international concert halls.
+9 (2001), take up the tradition of composers such as Carl Orff.
+Say also made frequent use in these works of traditional instruments from Turkey, including kudüm and darbuka drums and the ney reed flute.
+In 2007 his 1001 Nights in the Harem violin concerto was premiered by Patricia Kopatchinskaja and received further performances in international concert halls.